 If your team is on the attack, you can safely push forward in order to become (a) an outfield option if the pressure slows, or (b) a “sweeper Keeper” if the ball breaks.

 Most keepers will stand outside of their box in this situation, no further than the mid-point between the penalty area and the centre spot (to avoid any serious back-peddling).

 While the play takes place in the middle of the pitch there’s little threat of a dangerous shot at goal.
 There is however a more serious threat of a through-ball being played into your box, or just outside of it.

 So you need to be prepared for that situation by standing anywhere from the edge of the six yard box (at least) to the edge of the penalty area.
-A mistake among young Goalkeepers is to remain overly cautious, rooted to the goal line — which is too deep.
+A mistake among young Goalkeepers is to be overly cautious, rooted to the goal line — which is too deep!

 3. Your Third